haoming-ma/haoming-ma.github.io/_pages/cv.md

   * University of Wyoming

 * 2023.11 to 2025.04: Post-doctoral Fellow
+  * Center for Energy and Environmental Systems Analysis
   * Hildebrand Department of Petroleum and Geosystems Engineering
   * University of Texas at Austin